snowflakedb/connectors-native-sdk/connectors-native-sdk-java-test/README.md

 Procedure handlers provided in the Native SDK for Connectors Java library most often have to perform operations in the Snowflake environment.
-Objects that handle those operations require a `Snowpark Session` object and because of this, it's difficult to mock them in order to use these objects in unit tests .
+Objects that handle those operations require a `Snowpark Session` object and because of this, it's difficult to mock them in order to use these objects in unit tests.
 To make SDK components unit-testable, the SDK test library provides mock objects for repositories, services and other low-level classes like database table representations.
 These objects perform operations on in-memory data structures that can be easily set up according to particular test conditions.